Conditional Independence Testing Using Exchangeable Pairs: Theoretical Analysis

-Section \ref{subsec:local-asymp} deals with establishing the Pitman efficiency of the proposed test against multivariate local contiguous alternatives.
-In Section \ref{subsec:hd-consistency}, it is established that the proposed test is consistent for high-dimensional data sets when the dimension of the data is comparable to the sample size.
+Section \ref{subsec:local-asymp} deals with establishing the efficiency of the proposed test against multivariate local contiguous alternatives.
+The minimax rate optimality of the proposed test is presented in Section \ref{sec:minimax}.
+In Section \ref{subsec:hd-consistency}, it is established that the proposed test is consistent for high-dimensional alternatives when the dimension of the data is comparable to the sample size.